All About the Tidepool Loop Program

 Right now, Loop is a DIY open source automated insulin delivery app.
-DIYers in the Type 1 diabetes community are using Dexcom CGM and older Medtronic pumps connected to the Loop app via a tool called RileyLink.
+DIYers in the type 1 diabetes community are using Dexcom Continuous Glucose Monitor (CGM) and older Medtronic pumps connected to the Loop app via a tool called RileyLink.
 The Loop app runs an algorithm for automated insulin delivery via the pump based on Dexcom CGM readings.
 The system is not FDA approved and requires a bit of “hacking” by users interested in setting it up.

 Read much more about the current world of DIY Looping HERE

 Tidepool is a not-for-profit company that creates tools and platforms to liberate data from diabetes devices, supports researchers and provides free software to people with diabetes and their care teams.
 Their mission is to make diabetes data more accessible and actionable.
 The Tidepool software available currently provides a platform for people with diabetes and their care providers to see all of their diabetes data in one place.
 Tidepool was also an early grantee of Beyond Type 1.

 What does this mean for the future of automated insulin delivery?

 Tidepool entering this ring is a big deal!
 Automated insulin delivery—closing the loop between CGM data and pump settings to keep blood sugars in range—is a hot frontier in diabetes technology innovation and development.
 The Medtronic 670G is the only FDA-approved commercially available device on the market.
 The Omnipod Horizon system and Tandem Control IQ system are both in development.
 And DIY-ers are building their own systems.